evili/rocrail-docker/README.md

 ## How to use it

-*  Build the image (first time, or if ther is a new rocrail version).
+*  Build the image (first time, or if there is a new rocrail version).
 ```
    docker build -t rocrail .
 ```